devendrap/jsengine/README.md

 Current limitations (by design for POC):
 - No async/await or Promises
-- No standard library beyond basic built-ins
+- No standard library beyond basic built-ins (no Array/String/Object methods)
-- No prototype chain or object inheritance
+- Limited prototype chain support (basic constructor tracking only)
 - No regular expressions
 - No destructuring assignment
 - No spread operator
 - No modules/imports
 - No eval() or dynamic code generation
 - No WebAssembly support (planned for future)
+- Compound/logical assignment on member expressions not yet supported (`obj.x += 5`)

 ## Future Enhancements